BleepEcosystem/BLEEP-/crates/bleep-consensus/README.md

 ### AI-Adaptive Mode Selection

 `ai_adaptive_logic.rs` uses a linfa k-nearest-neighbour model trained on network telemetry to predict optimal mode.
-It is advisory â€” the final selection is deterministic from validator liveness data, not from model output alone.
+It is advisory — the final selection is deterministic from validator liveness data, not from model output alone.
 The model has no authority to override the BFT safety invariant.

 ---